I have been an avid pet person since childhood. I know how to keep them happy and healthy.

 - If you are going to leave your animal outside, you must be certain they have adequate shelter from the rain, snow, and sun.
 Do not use blankets or rags for the animal's bedding because cloth can freeze and provides no shelter for the heat.
 Use straw or hay for the best bedding.

 - Be sure the animal always has water and is fed regularly.
-Also, be sure to check their collars to be certain they are not becoming embedded in the animal's neck.
+Be sure to check their collars to be certain they are not becoming embedded in the animal's neck.
 Make sure the tether for your animal has adequate length and is not tangled.

 - Do not leave your pet outside during extremely hot or cold weather as this can be dangerous and could result in the animal's death.
 Even animals like horses and goats will need a place for protection during inclement weather.